 As long as your bank isn’t associated with an American institution (ie: Citibank, Bank Of America etc.) you will be able to withdrawal money from your debit card and your credit card at ATM machines in Cuba.

 There are far too many “must-see places” to list here.
-We spent a lot of time independently travelling Cuba and we still have much to see.
+We spent a lot of time backpacking Cuba and we still have much to see.
 If you plan to travel Cuba all the way from east to west, we recommend flying one direction because it is a very long way to go.

 Ah, Havana.
 Cuba’s vibrant, energetic, historical and colourful capital.
 Few introductions into a country can be as exhilarating as landing in the Havana airport, hopping in a 1950’s classic car, cruising through busy back streets and arriving at your Casa Particular which is situated in a 400-year-old building.
 Welcome to Havana and welcome to Cuba.